GitGuardian/APISecurityBestPractices/Leak Mitigation Checklist.md

 ## <img src="icons/mailgun-logo.png" height="30" width="30" > Mailgun

 Mailgun tokens give access to your mailing lists and your logs of sent emails.
-They allow to send emails with your configured [domain names](https://app.mailgun.com/app/domains).
+They allow sending emails with your configured [domain names](https://app.mailgun.com/app/domains).

 ### Revoke a key